idiede/PolarizedLadder/README.txt

-To run the game just double click on the .jar file in the folder PolarizedLadder and the game will launch.
+To run the game from the .jar file provided execute the following statement from the working directory where the file resides (PolarizedLadder/PolarizedLadder/src/src):

+java -jar PLGame.jar

+Example:

+Windows: 	C:\java -jar PLGame.jar
+Unix		$java -jar PLGame.jar

 To compile and run in Mac OS X and Linux from a terminal (ignore the $ it is there to show bash shell)